jghazally/SiteCheck/readme.md

-# Sucuri Sitecheck an Alfred App Extension
+# Sucuri SiteCheck an Alfred App Extension

-An Alfred App Extension to check your site is secure and MalWare free
+An Alfred App Extension to check your site is secure and MalWare free using the free Sucuri SiteCheck scanner.

 ## Installation